Construction and the Built Environment

 construction buying and procurement

 Apprentices will learn in a real-world environment and earn a wage.
 They’ll also study at university about 1 day a week.
 At the end they’ll have achieved an honours degree.

 Cost and funding

 As Graduate Apprentices are your employees, you'll pay their salary.
 This is not set by SDS but we encourage all employers to pay the Living Wage.

 Graduate Apprentice learning costs are now funded by the Scottish Funding Council and Student Awards Agency Scotland (SAAS).
 Funding covers the full duration of the programme.
 Graduate Apprentices will apply directly to SAAS for the funding.

 If you need any further information, visit the SAAS website.

 This is a Graduate Apprenticeship at SCQF Level 10 (Honours degree level) and will take up to 4 years to complete.

-You might complete the apprenticeship in a shorter time.
-That’s because you might have prior learning or experience that can be taken into consideration.
-This means you don’t have to repeat some parts of the qualification.
+Some people might complete the apprenticeship in a shorter time.
+That’s because they might have prior learning or experience that can be taken into consideration.
+This means they wouldn't have to repeat some parts of the qualification.